Meet the cast of BBC One’s A Suitable Boy - TheNewsTrace

 Who’s Amit Chatterji?
 Lata’s second love curiosity, an England-educated poet.

 The place have I seen Mikhail Sen earlier than?
-The display and theatre actor is probably greatest identified for play Helenus in the 2018 Royal Shakespeare Firm manufacturing Troilus and Cressida.
+The display and theatre actor is maybe finest recognized for play Helenus in the 2018 Royal Shakespeare Firm manufacturing Troilus and Cressida.

 Namit Das performs Haresh Khanna

 Who’s Haresh Khanna?
-Lata’s third love curiosity, the pragmatic proprietor of a shoe manufacturing unit.
+Lata’s third love curiosity, the pragmatic proprietor of a shoe manufacturing facility.

 The place have I seen Namit Das earlier than?
 A famed Indian musician and Bollywood actor, he has launched a music album, and starred in a quantity of movies, TV reveals and performs.
-His newer movie roles embrace Pataakha, Sui Dhaaga, and Hamari Adhuri Kahani.
+His more moderen movie roles embrace Pataakha, Sui Dhaaga, and Hamari Adhuri Kahani.

 Shubham Saraf performs Firoz Ali Khan

 Who’s Firoz Ali Khan?
-Maan’s greatest buddy, he additionally falls for Tasneem.
+Maan’s finest buddy, he additionally falls for Tasneem.

 The place have I seen Shubham Saraf earlier than?
-British audiences will seemingly recognise the actor for his roles in Honour, BBC One’s Bodyguard (as Tahir), Contemporary Meat, and the latest Netflix sequence Felony: UK.
+British audiences will possible recognise the actor for his roles in Honour, BBC One’s Bodyguard (as Tahir), Contemporary Meat, and the latest Netflix collection Felony: UK.

 Joyeeta Dutta performs Tasneem